 - WordPress performance monitoring with New Relic.
 1440 daily uptime checks per website.
 Again, completely free.

 - Git: Kinsta has a Git client available, so you can SSH in and pull your own Git repo from Github, Gitlab, Bitbucket or wherever.
-Read about it here.
+Read about it here - page deleted by Kinsta Team.

 OK.
 There's no way we can start a Kinsta Hosting review without talking about the awesome, easy to use dashboard.